Kvinde der oplever hårtab

 5. Make sure to moisturize the hair

 Dry hair is unhealthy hair.
 So use plenty of conditioner and treat yourself to a delicious hair treatment a few times a month.
+Deep conditioning helps replenish lost moisture, which is essential for maintaining elasticity and preventing breakage.
 Your hair and scalp will thank you.
+In addition to regular conditioner, look for leave-in treatments or oils that provide lasting hydration throughout the day.

 As I said, it is a good idea to be aware of beginning hair loss.
 Especially if you know that you are at extra risk due to heredity or medication.
 And the earlier you discover problems, the sooner you can begin treatment.